DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 ## Abstract

 Daohaus is a social experiment to test pure democratic governance.
 The aim is to purchase, manage, and enjoy a single real estate property.
-The hope is to use this small success to expand and grow the idea from that of a property to the governance of a community, and even a nation.
-Hopefully bringing to fruition the lofty vision of a more pure, accountable, and representative government of the people, by the people, for the people.
+The hope is to use this specific scope to expand and grow the idea into governance of a community, and even a nation.
+Hopefully bringing us closer to a more pure, accountable, and representative government.
+One that is truly of the people, by the people, for the people.

     I shall be asked if I am a prince or a legislature to write on politics.